Franc-Brs/Basic_pyQGIS_script/README.md

 The output raster is called "ideal_h.tif" by default and it is saved in the working directory, you can change this behavior by changing the `output_raster_path` passing the desired path and name.

-By changing this variable:
+You will change the target crs by changing this variable:

 `crs_target=QgsCoordinateReferenceSystem("EPSG:3003")`

-You will change the target crs.